SunnyM00n/Game-Boy-Cartridges/MBC5 (Type A, SRAM)/README.md

 ### Using an MM1134 or BA6735 for U4 (SJ3)

 Bridge the jumper SJ3 if you have either an MM1134 or BA6735 for U4, specifically.
 Any other battery management IC must leave SJ3 unsoldered.

+### Example Configurations

+<a href="https://github.com/MouseBiteLabs/Game-Boy-Cartridges/wiki/MBC5">Check out the wiki for some pictures of boards in various configurations.</a>

 ## Test Points and Final Checkout